netgen/ezplatform-site-api/docs/reference/query_types/content_relations_reverse_fields.rst

 Reverse field Content relations Query Type
 ================================================================================

-This Query Type is used to build ....
+This Query Type is used to build fetch Content that relates to the given Content from its relation type fields.

 +-------------+----------------------------------------------------------------------------------------------+
 | Identifier  | ``SiteAPI:Content/Relations/ReverseFields``                                                  |